ssec/sift/doc/source/configuration-default_colormaps.rst

-Configuring a Colormap Based on the Layer Standard Name
+Configuring a Colormap Based on the Dataset Standard Name
 -------------------------------------------------------

-MTG-SIFT automatically associates a colormap to a newly loaded dataset based on the standard name of each data layer via its internal *Guidebook*.
+MTG-SIFT automatically associates a colormap to a newly loaded dataset based on the standard name of each dataset via its internal *Guidebook*.
 This association can be overwritten by configuring a different colormaps as follows::

     default_colormaps: